Close Menu

 Table of Contents show

-2. Not Understanding the Skills Needed to Be a CEO
+2. Underestimating the Skills Required to Be a CEO

 3. Falling in Love With the Solution, Not the Problem